charles2gan/GDA-android-reversing-Tool/README.md

 ```
 Interactive operation:
-    1.cross-references for strings, classes, methods and fields;
+    1.Cross-references for strings, classes, methods and fields;
-    2.searching for strings, classes methods and fields;
+    2.Searching for strings, classes methods and fields;
-    3.comments for java code;
+    3.Comments for java code;
-    4.rename for methods,fields and classes;
+    4.Rename for methods,fields and classes;
-    5.save the analysis results in gda db file.
+    5.Save the analysis results in gda db file.
     ...

 Utilities for Assisted Analysis:
-    1.extracting DEX from ODEX;
+    1.Extracting DEX from ODEX;
-    2.extracting DEX from OAT;
+    2.Extracting DEX from OAT;
-    3.XML Decoder;
+    3.XML Decoder (Component filter);
-    4.algorithm tool;
-    5.device memory dump;
+    4.Algorithm tool(Support rolling encryption and almost all popular encryption algorithms);
+    5.Device memory dump(Dump so, odex, dex, oat file);
     ...

 New features:
     1.Brand new dalvik decompiler in c++ with friendly GUI;
-    2.Support python script
+    2.Support python script and Java script;
-    3.packers Recognition;
+    3.Packers Recognition;
     4.Multi-DEX supporting;
-    5.making and loading signature of the method
+    5.Making and loading signature of the method;
     6.Malicious Behavior Scanning by API chains;
-    7.taint analysis to preview the behavior of variables;
+    7.Taint analysis to preview the behavior of variables;
-    8.taint analysis to trace the path of variables;
+    8.Taint analysis to trace the path of variables;
-    9.de-obfuscate;
+    9.De-obfuscate;
     10.API view with x-ref;
     11.Association of permissions with modules;
+    12.Extract all the urls in APK.
     ...
 ```